nimanzik/zClust/README.md

 3. finally, clusters are refined by learning from their high confidence assignments with the help of the auxiliary target distributionby.
-The objective is to minimize the KullbackLeibler (KL) divergence between the soft assignments,
+The objective is to minimize the Kullback-Leibler (KL) divergence between the soft assignments,
 <img src="https://render.githubusercontent.com/render/math?math=q_{nk}">,
 and the target distribution,
 <img src="https://render.githubusercontent.com/render/math?math=p_{nk}">.